The average person is exposed to between 6,000 and 10,000 ads each day. Because of this, you need to make sure your campaigns stand out.

 This process can yield awesome results fast.
 Devote 10 minutes to each step, and you’ll have plenty of creative ideas to choose from.

-are like visual idea trees.
+Mind maps are like visual idea trees.
 They’re made up of bubbles and arrows connecting different words and thoughts to a central concept.
-According to Lifehacker

 The easiest way to get started is to select a mind mapping tool.
 Here are some popular options:

 You now know how to do your research, brainstorm ideas, and develop campaign concepts.
-Now, it’s time to put this all together into a cohesive campaign proposal.
-This document is what will help sell your campaign idea to your stakeholders.
-If you're working in-house, that could mean your boss.
-For agencies, that means your clients.
+It’s time to put this all together into a cohesive campaign proposal.

 A catchy campaign needs a catchy name.
 A good campaign name should: